TomasConari/Forum-Web-App/README.md

     2. Open the terminal and navigate to the repository location, enter the Back folder.

-    3. Run "npm install" in your terminal.
+    3. Run "npm install" in your terminal (You need mongoDb installed on your computer).

     4. Run "npm run dev" in your terminal.